danvy/win10demo/README.md

 100% of the source code is available.
 It's full C# & XAML.

 You will find a Visual Studio solution (Win10Demo.sln) including 3 projects
-- The main app (Win10Demo.csproj)
+- Main app (Win10Demo.csproj)
-- The secondary app for the app to app communication scenarii (Win10Demo2.csproj)
+- Secondary app for the app to app communication scenarii (Win10Demo2.csproj)
-- The AppService project (Win10DemoService.csproj)
+- AppService project (Win10DemoService.csproj)
+- Universal Windows App running on Windows Phone, Windows & Windows IoT (Raspberry PI 2) (Win10DemoRPI.csproj)

 Each feature is illustrated in a single file.
 Ex : RelativePanelView.xaml for RelativePanel)